smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Main Screen Templates/index.md

 !@

 ## Available Templates
 There are fifteen standard templates to choose from, however some head units may only support a subset of these templates.
-The following examples show how templates will appear on the [Generic HMI](https://github.com/smartdevicelink/generic_hmi) and [Ford's SYNC 3 HMI](https://developer.ford.com).
+The following examples show how templates will appear on the [Generic HMI](https://github.com/smartdevicelink/generic_hmi) and [Ford's SYNC® 3 HMI](https://developer.ford.com).

 #### Media
 ![Generic - Media without progress bar](assets/GenericHMI/Generic_Default_Media.png)